hyl/penman.github.io/_posts/2013-01-14-pushstate-jquery.md

 By checking whether the event's `state` is null, this will tell us if this is the first page requested on our site.
 If it is not the first page, the `state` will be the identifier you specified earlier in the first parameter of `history.pushState`.

 That should be all you need to get your site working with `history.pushState`.
-Share your experiences in the comments!